lagnadlinus/E-Commerce-Website-using-Django-Python/README.md

 or Create a new user for signing in

 **Features**
-Product catalog
+Product catalog,
-Cart functionality
+Cart functionality,
-User authentication
+User authentication,
 Adding new products, New team Member and blog's stocks from Django panel.